 Once the first slice has been made, delete the uncessary layers, it’ll just make it easier to select the other remaining layers when slicing.
-I delete all the sliced layers, except for Slice Image C. It might be a different layer for you, I’m not sure, but it always is the Sliced Image C for me.
+I move the top/first layer of the slice and keep that one, then delete the other layers of the slice.

 Step 11-Repeat Steps 9 & 10

-Once your design is sliced into manageable parts, and you know what size stencil blanks are needed for each cut, click the “Go” button.
+Once your design is sliced into manageable parts, and you know what size stencil blanks are needed for each cut, click the “Make It” button.

 Step 13-Multiple Mats